wonathanjong/Streamybara/README.md

 Seren is a multi-source addon for Kodi with the added ability to install custom provider modules.
 Unlike other Kodi addons which are generally built for a single service use, Seren allows users to connect to multiple online/offline services at once for their viewing with a single click.

+The add-on now includes a first-run onboarding wizard guiding you through configuring debrid providers, connecting your Trakt account, adding a scraper source and choosing a preferred resolution profile.
+The wizard runs automatically the first time Seren launches and can later be accessed from the settings menu.
+Resolution profiles include **Highest**, **High**, **Medium**, and **Low** which select streams based on resolution and file size.

+A modern home screen provides a simple navigation bar with quick access to Home, TV, Movies, your Trakt lists, search and settings.
+Selecting **My Lists** opens a menu showing all of your saved Trakt lists.
+Content rows now include a "Continue Watching" carousel built from your Trakt bookmarks, a carousel for each of your personal Trakt lists and a row of recommended movies when you are signed into Trakt.

+Search is now accessible from the navigation bar and shows results in a dedicated list view with vertical scrolling.

+Trakt lists opened in this list view include a heart button in the header to add or remove the list from your liked lists.

+Selecting any title now opens a detail page with a play button, rich metadata and related recommendations.
+A new **Select Source** button lets you override the resolution chosen from your preference setting.
+Home carousels now feature a **More** button to view entire rows and a simple back stack remembers your previous screens.
+The onboarding wizard verifies the format of your provider token and Trakt API key so setup will not finish until valid details are entered.

 ## Contribution

 Install all dependencies in requirements.txt